ermin-sakic/sdn-automated-bootstrapping/emulated-topology/README.md

 ##### Useful utility scripts and commands

 In the *emulator/utility-scripts* folder you can find many scripts that normally have a self-explanatory name or provide a brief description on how to use them inside the scripts themselves.
-These scripts provide various ways to extract or monitor the executing emulator.
+These scripts provide various ways to monitor the running emulator.